kevinfaridap/zwallet-backend/README.md

    <img src="https://user-images.githubusercontent.com/74039235/119271100-4065e500-bc2a-11eb-8635-b8ecd44f58be.png" style="margin-left: auto; margin-right: auto;" />
   </p>
   <p align="center">
-   This Api is for Zwallet. application and payment services in the form of electronic money, electronic wallet, transfer, and other support services
+   This Api is for Zwallet. application and payment services in the form of electronic money, electronic wallet, transfer, and other support services.
   </p>